 This isn’t a trend or a small scale shift in perception.
 This is a permanent evolution in the internet marketplace (and human psychology).
 Time is more precious than it’s ever been, and attention spans are in short supply.
 To stand any chance of engaging your audience, you must show them that your content is worthy of consumption.

-The challenge for most marketers and brands is figuring how to produce quality content.
+The challenge for most marketers and brands is figuring how to produce digital marketing content.
 And that’s precisely what we’re going to focus on for the remainder of this article.

 How to Develop High-Quality, SEO-Friendly Content

-There’s no magic button you can hit to produce a piece of high-quality content.
+There’s no magic button you can hit to create content.
 There are, however, plenty of proven principles you can put into action to increase your chances of generating top-notch copy that positively impacts your brand and takes it to the next level.

 As you reimagine what it could look like for your brand to start winning with content, consider the following tips and principles.
-This is how you develop high-quality content that moves people to action:
+This is how you develop digital marketing content that moves people to action:

 1. Research Your Audience